Exploring the dynamics and impact of currencies

 Another model we consider is the Purchasing Power Parity (PPP), which compares the prices of goods and services between countries to determine the fair value of a currency.
 This valuation model is particularly effective in extreme scenarios, where a currency is over or under valued by more than 15% for developed market (DM) currencies or 30% for emerging market (EM) currencies.

-NOK: We are long on oil and commodity related currencies.
-In addition, the risks of higher inflation especially in 2025 suggest that Norges Bank may delay starting its cutting cycle.
-Meanwhile, other G10 central banks, especially in Europe, are becoming more confident or have already started their own plans to cut interest rates.
-Hence our long in Nok.
-4%
+NOK: We are long on the NOK based on the currency’s current undervaluation.
+In addition, the possibility that Norges Bank may remain hawkish and delay starting its cutting cycle reinforces our view.
+Meanwhile, other G10 central banks, especially the FED or the ECB are becoming more confident or have already started their own plans to cut interest rates.
+Hence the rate differential is supportive of the NOK as well.
+5%

-ShortsCNH: China's deflationary pressures are expected to create opportunities for rate cuts and currency depreciation, hence our short in the currency.-12%
+ShortsCNH: China's deflationary pressures are expected to create opportunities for further rate cuts and currency depreciation, hence our short in the currency.
+In addition, this position is a hedge for a potential win of Trum presidency in US elections. -5%

 Want to know more about our global macroeconomic approach to Fixed Income markets?